Inspection Aids & Labelling

 Inspection aids and labelling are only effective if they support clear, agreed pass/fail criteria.

-• Reference images: Capture good/acceptable/marginal examples using UV photos linked to labelled features on the PCB.
+- Reference images: Capture good, acceptable and marginal examples using UV photos linked to labelled features on the PCB.

-• Mapped risk areas: Use drawings that mark high-risk zones (edges, connector rows, tight gaps) matching board labels.
+- Mapped risk areas: Use drawings that mark high-risk zones, such as edges, connector rows and tight gaps, matching board labels.

 Design checklist for inspection aids & labelling

-• Have you defined where and how UV inspection will be performed (angles, sides, fixtures)?
+- Have you defined where and how UV inspection will be performed, including angles, sides and fixtures?

 Why Choose SCH Services?